SCENE 01 / PRE-PRODUCTION

 Do you work with international productions shooting in Korea?

 That's our specialty.
-We bridge the gap between international production companies and Korean crews, vendors, and authorities.
-Our team handles everything from equipment import documentation to coordinating with Korean agencies and navigating KOFIC co-production incentive applications.
-Most of our clients are US, European, Japanese, and Chinese productions shooting on Korean soil.
+We bridge the gap between global productions and Korean crews, vendors, and authorities.
+Our team handles it all, from gear import records to setup with Korean agencies and KOFIC co-production incentive applications.
+Most of our clients are US, European, Japanese, and Chinese productions filming on Korean soil.

 Can you work within a specific budget?